Issamricin/multimodal-translation/CONTRIBUTION.md

 Report bugs at [https://github.com/Issamricin/multimodal-translation/issues](https://github.com/Issamricin/multimodal-translation/issues).

-Stambling upon a Bug means encountering different behaviour than the expected/advertised one.
-When you are reporting a bug, please include the following infromation by filling in [the template](https://github.com/Issamricin/multimodal-translation/blob/main/.github/ISSUE_TEMPLATE/bug_report.md).
+Stumbling upon a bug means encountering different behavior than the expected/advertised one.
+When you are reporting a bug, please include the following information by filling in [the template](https://github.com/Issamricin/multimodal-translation/blob/main/.github/ISSUE_TEMPLATE/bug_report.md).

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.